agroth01/SimpleServer/README.md

 from simpleserver.networking import NetworkMessage, Header

 def on_message(client, message):
-    # all messages are instances of NetworkMessage.
-This class has
-    # a body and multiple headers.
-The body is a string, the headers
-    # are instances of Header.
-The header class has a name and a value.

     if message.has_header("handshake"):
-        # here we see that the client sent a message with a header
-        # named "handshake".
-We will send a message back to the client
+        # create a response to hands
-        # with a header named "handshake" and a value of "example".
         response = NetworkMessage()

-        # headers need a name. value is optional.
         response.add_header(Header("handshake", value="example"))
         response.set_body("Hello from the server!")

-        # send the message back to the client. seralization and encoding
+        # send the response to the same client that sent the message.
-        # is handled automatically. messages can also be raw bytes, it does
-        # not have to be a NetWorkMessage instance.
-However, the client will
-        # automatically decode the message as a NetworkMessage instance with
-        # no header.
         client.send(response)

     print(f"Message received from {client.address}: {message.body}")

 # Create a new server instance.
 server = SimpleServer("localhost", 8080, tick_rate=120)

-# The server works on callbacks.
-You will need to register a callback
-# to desired events.
-The following callback will be called when a client
-# sends a message to the server.
+# add a callback to the on_message event.
 server.on_message.add_listener(on_message)

 # start the server instance.
 This will block the current thread